 Physical Science Capstone Research Course

 We are actively working in the creation of a new elective 3-credit summer capstone course which will provide a one-of-a-kind multi-institutional and multi-disciplinary research experience to facilitate transition into the profession for physical science undergraduates (physics and Chemistry), connecting your with extramural partners, including the Physics and Chemistry Departments of the Florida Consortium of Metrolopolitan Research Universities, national laboratories and local industry, to perform research or internship collaborations away from their home department.
-The intend is to offer this course for the first time in the Summer 2017 semester.
 Check the Capstone Research webpage for more information.

 REU and URI Opportunities